 These details include:

-This mind map is going to help you when building your resume as it summarizes all the information you need as you follow the subsequent steps in this guide.
+This mindmap is going to help you when figuring out how to type up your resume, as it summarizes all the information you need as you follow our steps in this guide.

 Here are 3 resume formats that you can pick from.